 So why revert to old technology?
 There are plenty of reasons, but to my mind, the double-barrel shotgun's edge boils down to four factors:

 Reliability: Doubles have few moving parts, so there’s less that can go wrong.
-Overall, they're more impervious to the elements, so there little worry about fouling.
+Overall, they're more impervious to the elements, so there is little worry about fouling.
 And they’ll never misfeed.
 This adds up to a gun that's ready the second you flush a bird.
 Additionally, they're easy to maintain.
 And if you do, your double-barrel shotgun — even an inexpensive one — will likely outlive you.

 Flexibility: There’s no worry about if a low-brass load will cycle through your double-barrel.
 It will shoot anything that fits its chamber.
 Plus, you can choke each barrel differently, giving the option for a looser pattern for close shots and a tighter pattern for more distant ones.